Police ‘disrupt New IRA plot’ ahead of Biden visit to Northern Ireland

 Police ‘disrupt New IRA plot’ ahead of Biden visit to Northern Ireland, report claims

-Mr Biden is expected to arrive in Belfast on Tuesday to commemorate the 25th anniversary of the Good Friday Agreement
+US president is expected to arrive in Belfast on Tuesday to commemorate the 25th anniversary of the Good Friday Agreement

 Related: Despite 25 years of peace, these walls still divide Northern Ireland

-Police in Northern Ireland have reportedly disrupted an IRA bomb plot ahead of President Joe Biden’s visit to Belfast on Tuesday.
+Police in Northern Ireland have reportedly disrupted an IRA bomb plot ahead of Joe Biden’s visit to Belfast on Tuesday.

-According to a report on Sunday in The Belfast Telegraph, members of the republican paramilitary group, the New IRA, had been seeking out bomb parts in Derry.
+According to a report on Sunday in The Belfast Telegraph, members of the republican paramilitary group, the New IRA, had been seeking to plant a bomb in Derry.

 “They were looking for parts to make a bomb,” an unnamed source told the newpaper.
 “The belief is that the New IRA was planning some sort of attack to coincide with Biden’s visit, similar to the mortar attack on the cops in Strabane last November.”